fedora-python/python-rpm-porting/index.rst

 This is a guide to for porting Fedora packages for Python 2 to Python 3.

-There are three disctinct types of Python packages, each with corresponding guide:
+There are three disctinct types of Python packages, each with its corresponding section of this guide:

 1. :doc:`Applications written in Python <applications>`
 ----------------------